About

 Cody Damon

-Inaugural Sports Envoy
+Sports Diplomacy Envoy

 Cody Damon brings more than a decade of experience as a citizen diplomat, strategic advisor, and former collegiate athlete and coach to his role as the Inaugural Sports Envoy for WorldBoston.
 A long-time partner to the U.S. State Department’s International Visitor Leadership Program (IVLP), Cody has spent ten years facilitating high-level exchanges that connect global leaders with Boston’s professional and civic ecosystems.
 His deep institutional history with WorldBoston provides the strategic continuity essential for architecting the organization’s first dedicated Sports Diplomacy program.